Mitral valve regurgitation

 - Crackles in the lungs (if fluid backs up into the lungs)

-The following tests may be done to examine the heart valve structure and function:
+The following tests may be done to look at the heart valve structure and function:

 Cardiac catheterization may be done if heart function becomes worse.

-Patients with high blood pressure or a weakened heart muscle may be given medications to reduce the strain on the heart and help improve the condition.
+People with high blood pressure or a weakened heart muscle may be given medicines to reduce the strain on the heart and ease symptoms.

 The following drugs may be prescribed when mitral regurgitation symptoms get worse: